piranha/solovyov.net/src/blog/2020/elasticsearch-query-builder.md

 This part is the most convoluted one.
 It builds the essence of an ES query for aggregations, and consists of:

- - loop over known non-faceted aggregations
+ - loop over known non-facet aggregations
  - loop over every facet which was used as a filter in a query
  - query for regular facets
- - query for numeric facets
  - query for ranged facets

-What I call a "facet" can be [read here](https://project-a.github.io/on-site-search-design-patterns-for-e-commerce/#indexing-facet-values), and I recommend this article very much.
+What is a facet aggregation is described in [data format](#data-format) section.
+All other aggregations are non-facet and should be explicitly mentioned.
+Those are filters such as price, depot (whenever they are on stock in our warehouse rather than supplier's one), supplier, etc. When I look there it feels like most of them need to be in facets.
+Historical reasons. :)

 Every loop then delegates to `make-agg` multimethod, which actually build its piece of query.

 ```
+(def NESTED-AGG :_nest)

+(defn agg-filter [agg filter-data]
+  {:filter filter-data
+   :aggs   {NESTED-AGG agg}})

-(defmethod make-agg :depot [k _ filters _]
+(defmethod make-agg :color [k _ filters options]
-  [k (-> {:filter (filters/term= "skus.depot" true)
+  [k (-> {:terms {:field "color_group"
-          :aggs   {:real_count {:reverse_nested {}}}}
-         (agg-nested "skus")
+                  :size  (:max-buckets options)}}
          (agg-filter (filters/make filters)))])

 ```

-This is an example of a facet called `:depot` - it looks up SKUs which are stored at our warehouse, so you can filter those if you want a faster delivery.
-This information is stored inside of a nested map (like `{:product-id 1 :skus [{:id 1 :depot true}]}`).
-And then user filters are applied on top — this could be moved to `make-aggs-q` logic, doesn't feel necessary though. :)
+This is an example of a facet called `:color` - it's one of the simplest aggregations, just generates a list of colors available for selected products. `k` there is a name of filter, in this case `:color`, returned in case when you need to change a name - read on about stringly-typed aggregations.

+`filters` are filters for the given query except the one for the given aggregation, so that you'll receive all possible values for the current aggregation in a given context.

+ElasticSearch aggregation rules are nested, read on to discover why we need `NESTED-AGG`.

 ### aggs->response